 Expect Extra Fees

-Whether it’s a tourism tax, one way fee, gas (even if you’ve filled it to the brim), administration fees, toll administration fee etc, you can likely expect several rand to be added to your invoice after the fact.
+Whether it’s a tourism tax, one-way fee, gas (even if you’ve filled it to the brim), administration fees, toll administration fee etc, you can likely expect several rands to be added to your invoice after the fact.
 Some of these will be legitimate but keep your rental contract and photos handy in case you need to fight for fees to be reimbursed afterwards.

 A Few More Oddities about Driving in South Africa